lab0-cc/0WM-Server/README.md

 This repository contains the sources for the 0WM server.
 The 0WM project is far from being production-grade yet, but some of its components are already testable.

+To read more about the project, please consult [its main web page](https://0wm.lab0.cc).

 ## Getting 0WM running

 Currently, 0WM is not packaged and some of its dependencies are not live on OPAM.
 Therefore, a few manual operations are needed.
 We give here the required commands to get started on a fresh Debian Trixie container: